 After the runtime config is updated, go to your Operations Manager Installation Dashboard and click “Apply Changes”.
 This will ensure bosh will add the addon on all new vm instances.

-If you already have an existing PX cluster, you will need to recreate the VM instances using the bosh recreate command.
+If you already have an existing Portworx cluster, you will need to recreate the VM instances using the bosh recreate command.

 Step 2: Install Etcd

 Portworx uses a key-value store for it’s clustering metadata.
 There are couple of options here: